hec7orci7o/express-template/src/public/description.md

 <h2>Versioning</h2>

-The Reign API is versioned to guarantee new features and updates are non-breaking.
+The [your-service-name] API is versioned to guarantee new features and updates are non-breaking.
 The latest version of this API is `/v1/`

 # Errors and Rate Limits

 <h2>API Request Throttling</h2>

-Use of the Reign API is subject to API call rate limiting or "request throttling".
+Use of the [your-service-name] API is subject to API call rate limiting or "request throttling".
 This is the number of HTTP calls that can be made simultaneously or within the same minute with your API Key before receiving an HTTP 429 "Too Many Requests" throttling error.
 This limit scales with the usage tier and resets every 60 seconds.
 Please review our Best Practices for implementation strategies that work well with rate limiting.

 <h2>HTTP Status Codes</h2>